sriramab/gamamanual/References/GAMLReferences/Operators.md

 ----
+[//]: # (keyword|operator_every)
 ### `every`

 #### Possible use:
   * OP(`int`) --->  `bool`

 #### Result:
-true every operand time step, false otherwise
+true every operand * cycle, false otherwise

 #### Comment:
-the value of the every operator depends deeply on the time step.
-It can be used to do something not every step.
+the value of the every operator depends on the cycle.
+It can be used to do something every x cycle.

 #### Examples:
 ```